How to Evaluate Emerging Technologies: A Practical Guide

 A problem statement that is too broad — "improve supply chain efficiency" — produces a technology evaluation with no clear criteria for relevance.
 Every technology that touches supply chain is potentially relevant.
 The shortlist never gets short.
 The evaluation criteria are applied loosely.
 The output is a list of interesting companies rather than a qualified shortlist of vendors who address the specific operational constraint the organization needs to solve.

-A specific problem statement — "reduce the time from purchase order receipt to warehouse pick confirmation from 48 hours to under 4 hours for our European distribution centers" — produces a technology evaluation with clear criteria for relevance, clear success thresholds, and a shortlist that can be qualified quickly because the filter is specific.
+A specific problem statement — "reduce the time from purchase order receipt to warehouse pick confirmation from 48 hours to under four hours for our European distribution centers" — produces a technology evaluation with clear criteria for relevance, clear success thresholds, and a shortlist that can be qualified quickly because the filter is specific.

 Before any technology is evaluated, document: what is the specific operational problem being solved, which business unit owns the outcome, what a successful resolution would look like in measurable terms, and what organizational constraints — budget, timeline, integration architecture, compliance requirements — apply to the solution space.